influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/group-by.md

 | 2019-09-18T16:36:00Z  |  |
 | 2019-09-18T16:48:00Z  | 4

-##### `fill(linear)` when the previous or following result falls outside the query's time range
+##### `fill(linear)` when the previous or following result is outside the queried time range

-`fill(linear)` doesn't fill the result for a time interval with no data if the previous result or the following result is outside the query's time range.
+`fill(linear)` doesn't fill the result for a time interval with no data if the previous result or the following result is outside the queried time range.

 **Example**